Lisandro79/BeatTheBookie/README.md

 sudo apt-get install octave-control octave-image octave-io octave-optim octave-signal octave-statistics octave-nan
 ```

-The scripts were tested with Matlab, but they should work fine in Octave too.
+The scripts were tested with Matlab, but they should work fine in Octave too with little adjustment.

 # Historical analysis of closing odds.